 - Preheat oven to 350°F.

-- Cook sweet potatoes in large pot of boiling water until tender, about 15 minutes.
-Drain; transfer potatoes to large bowl and add butter.
+- Cook sweet potatoes in a large pot of boiling water until tender, about 15 minutes.
+Drain; transfer potatoes to a large bowl and add butter.

-- Using electric mixer, beat until smooth.
-Add egg, sugar, spice and salt; beat to blend.
+- Using an electric mixer, beat until smooth.
+Add egg, sugar, spice, and salt; beat to blend.

 - Transfer mixture to an 8” x 8” baking dish.
 (Can be made one day ahead.
 Cover and chill.)

-- Mix together all ingredients in medium bowl.
+- Meanwhile, prepare the topping and mix together all ingredients in a medium bowl.

 - Spoon topping evenly over potatoes.